qhkvo/Distributed-Podcast-Network-Simulator/README.md

 # 2404_A3
 # Quynh Vo (101203972)

+## What it does
+A mini podcast network in C++ where users (Subscribers) connect through a Client and can stream or download podcast Episodes.
+The system models real components—Network, Podcast, Episode, Subscriber, Client—and provides a test harness to drive scenarios without real networking.

 ## Files
 1. Location (Entity object): A virtual base class for StoreLocation and WHLocation classes.
     Location.h, Location.cc